Drought and water distribution

 Dry start to 2025

-The drought has started early this year.
-Even though there has been some rain recently, we remain alert for drought.
-March and April were exceptionally dry and sunny months.
-March was the driest March ever recorded in the Netherlands since records began in 1906.
-An average of only 6 mm of precipitation fell across the country compared to the normal 53 mm.
+The drought started early this year.
+Despite the fact that some rain has fallen recently, we remain alert to drought.
+Spring was exceptionally dry and sunny.
+March was the driest March ever measured in the Netherlands since measurements began in 1906.
+On average, only 6 mm of precipitation fell across the country, compared to the normal 53 mm.
 (Source: KNMI).
+This means that nature, agriculture and water managers in the Netherlands were confronted with drought early in the year.

 Precipitation deficit